-i.
-Students are expected not to interact, on behalf of the Institute, with media representatives or invite media persons to the campus without the permission of the Institute iii.
-Students are not permitted to provide audio and video clippings of any activity on camiv.
+- i.
+Students are expected not to interact, on behalf of the Institute, with media representatives or invite media persons to the campus without the permission of the Institute authorities. - ii.
+Students are not permitted to record either audio or video lectures in classrooms, actions of other students, faculty, or staff without prior permission.

+- iii.
+Students are not permitted to provide audio and video clippings of any activity on campus to the media without prior permission. - iv.
 Students are expected to use social media carefully and responsibly.
 They cannot post derogatory comments about other individuals from the Institute on social media or indulge in any such related activities that could have negative ramifications on the reputation of the Institute.